-Challenge number Detail of challenge 1 Lost learning/poor progress in learning for some children due to COVID pandemic Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
+Challenge number Detail of challenge 1 Lost learning/poor progress in learning for some children due to COVID pandemic ' Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in some significant knowledge gaps leading to disadvantaged pupils falling further behind age-related expectations, particularly in core-curriculum areas.
 2 Poor acquisition of phonic knowledge Assessments, observations, and discussions with staff and pupils suggest disadvantaged pupils generally have greater difficulties with retaining and recalling phonic knowledge than their peers during the junior phase.
 This negatively impacts their development as readers as they progress through Key Stage 2.
 3 Wellbeing of pupils Our assessments (including wellbeing surveys), observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due to school closures and a lack of enrichment opportunities during these times away from school.
 These challenges particularly affect disadvantaged pupils, including their attainment.
-Teacher referrals for support have markedly increased during the pandemic.
-22 pupils (18 of whom are disadvantaged) currently require support with social and emotional needs.
-4 Maintaining high levels of attendance Over previous years, attendance between disadvantaged pupils and their peers has not been significantly different; however, this appears to be changing during the pandemic.
-Whilst authorised absences are on a par, our attendance data for Autumn Term 2021 indicates that disadvantaged pupils have 10.8% more unauthorised absences than non-disadvantaged pupils.
+Teacher referrals for support have markedly increased during the pandemic, particularly those who currently require support with social and emotional needs.
+4 Maintaining high levels of attendance Over previous years, attendance between disadvantaged pupils and their peers at Gayton has not been significantly different; however, this appears to have changed since the pandemic.
+Our attendance data for Autumn Term 2023 indicates that disadvantaged pupils have higher rates of lateness, unauthorised absence and illness.
 5 Lack of aspirations, passive approach to learning Teaching staff have identified that some of our disadvantaged pupils have low aspirations, which has a significant impact on their attitudes to and engagement with learning.
 6 Ability to support at home Through discussions with parents and pupils, many of our disadvantaged pupils are not always supported at home with homework or home learning tasks.
 This is for a range of reasons: parents are working from home, parents do not feel able to help due to language barriers, etc. Despite having access to school laptops during lockdowns, 40% of pupils who did not engage/engage well with home learning during the January-March 2021 lockdown were disadvantaged children.
 This had a significant impact on them when returning to school alongside their peers.